morgoe/yogaruka/terms/general.md

 permalink: /terms-and-conditions/
 published: true
 ---
-YogaRuka provides group and private mixed movement sessions (fusions of yoga, mobility, calisthenics, Stretch Therapy™, contemporary Pilates, etc) taught by some of the most highly trained independent teachers in Sydney that have come together under the umbrella of this gorgeous, ecological, holistic fitness space.
+YogaRuka provides group and private mixed movement sessions (fusions of yoga, mobility, calisthenics, Stretch Therapy™, contemporary Pilates, etc) taught by some of the most highly trained teachers in Sydney that have come together under the umbrella of this gorgeous, ecological, holistic fitness space.

 ### Changes